 Professor Cruz also led an initiative for community engagement through the arts with the development and deployment of MAX (Mobile Arts and community eXperience), a traveling stage suited for outdoor performances and workshops that can range from the minimal to the spectacular.

 Cruz received a 2017 Works in Progress Residency Award from the Princess Grace Foundation.
 The award funded a residency in March 2018 at the Baryshnikov Arts Center in New York City.
-During his residency, Cruz developed his one-man show, Pícaro, a physical theatre take on the journey of a Central American immigrant, which premieres at Children's Theatre of Charlotte in April 2019.
-Visit Website.
+During his residency, Cruz developed his one-man show, Pícaro, a physical theatre take on the journey of a Central American immigrant, which premiered at Children's Theatre of Charlotte in April 2019.